wingify/vwo-amplitude-integration/README.md

 # VWO Amplitude integration plugin

-This plugin allows to send VWO data to Amplitude using amplitude-js.
+This plugin allows to send VWO data to Amplitude using `amplitude-js` or `@amplitude/analytics-browser`.

 ## Package Installation